kreindo/ask-islam/README.md

 ## 📞 Contact

-If you have any questions or feedback, please reach out to us at [your-email@example.com].
+If you have email queries, please reach out to us at [your-email@example.com].

+For feature suggestions and bug reports, visit our feedback page at [https://askislam.featurebase.app].

 ---